chenke567/clipper-templates/README.md

-Templates for [Obsidian Web Clipper](https://github.com/obsidianmd/obsidian-clipper).
-Works with the templates in [my Obsidian vault](https://github.com/kepano/kepano-obsidian).
+# Obsidian Web Clipper templates
+This is a community collection of templates for the official [Obsidian Web Clipper extension](https://github.com/obsidianmd/obsidian-clipper).
+We are still under construction.

 To install templates, see instructions in the official [Obsidian Web Clipper documentation](https://help.obsidian.md/web-clipper/templates) repo.